Model Tab

 List

-Once several entities are created, entering the Model tab will show a list of all defined entities.
+Once several models and enums are created, entering the Model tab will show a list of all defined items.

 This list is collapsed by default.
 You can expand each entity to see its fields.